ryan-p-randall/our-conference-notes/_posts/2018-06-24-whiteness-in-lis.md

 This etherpad is for the ALAAC2018 Sunday 10:30am--11:30am session:
 [Whiteness in LIS: Tracing its Impact, Mapping Resistance](https://www.eventscribe.com//2018/ALA-Annual/fsPopup.asp?Mode=presInfo&PresentationID=352589)

-Please add your name using the "multiple people" icon on the right so we know who to thank for helping take group notes!

 ## Gina Schlesselman-Tarango, introductions

 Instructional Services and Initiatives Librarian at California State University, San Bernardino